 Regularly deep clean your washing machine

-It's important to clean your washing machine regularly, especially when battling with pet fur.
+It's important to clean your washing machine regularly, especially when battling with pet fur to ensure you don't need any washing machine repairs.

 Start by wiping down the inside of your washing machine.
 Don't forget to wipe the area under the rubber lip of the machine.

 Next, you should run a short rinse cycle.
-Make sure when putting on the cycle that your machine is empty, that way it will be super clean.
+Make sure when putting on the cycle that your machine is empty, that way it will be spotless.

 Lastly, pop in two cups of white vinegar, one cup of baking soda, and three cups of hot water into the washer tub ensuring a thorough clean before running your next cycle.